kbishell/StPaulOnlineEnrollment/DesignDocuments/projectPlan.md

 - [x] Complete Problem Statement
 - [x] Determine possible Web Services or APIs to use
 - [x] List technologies, versions and how they will be used
-- [ ] Weekly journal entry
+- [x] Weekly journal entry
 - [x] Write project plan
-- [ ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
-Use Balsamiq?
 - [x] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4
-- [ ] Complete database design
+- [x] Complete database design
-- [ ] Create the database and user table
+- [x] Create the database and user table
-- [ ] Create the user entity class and annotate for hibernate
+- [x] Create the staff entity class and annotate for hibernate
-- [ ] Create user dao
+- [x] Create staff dao
-- [ ] Create the test database
+- [x] Create the test database
-- [ ] Create user dao unit tests
+- [x] Create staff dao unit tests
-- [ ] Weekly journal entry
+- [x] Weekly journal entry
-- [ ] Set up logging
+- [x] Set up logging
 - [ ] Create class uml diagram
-- [ ] Prepare for Week 5 peer design/code review
+- [x] Prepare for Week 5 peer design/code review

 ### Week 5

-- [ ] Create the template for all jsps using bootstrap
+- [x] Create the template for all jsps using bootstrap
-- [ ] Weekly journal entry
+- [x] Weekly journal entry
-- [ ] Add the role table
+- [x] Add the role table
-- [ ] Create the role dao
+- [x] Create the role dao
 - [ ] Create the role dao unit tests
 - [ ] Add a jsp to display user and role
 - [ ] Add jsp to add a user